Common Additives Used in Candle Making

 candle additive mechanics and symptom-to-function map

-In the wider candle-making process, additives are optional until your wax, fragrance, wick, and cooling routine are already close to working.
-Many container candles do best with no modifier at all, so start with wax fit and process consistency before you reach for a fixative or hardener; if you want that baseline first, see when candles work without additives.
+A common additive family changes one part of the wax system first: structure, oil compatibility, crystal pattern, or storage stability.
+In the wider candle-making process, additives stay optional until your wax, fragrance, wick, and cooling routine are already close to working; if you need that baseline first, see when candles work without additives.

 Most additives fall into four practical buckets: